phpgears/cqrs-async/README.md

 ### Distributed systems

-On distributed systems, such as micro-service systems, commands can be dequeued on a completely different part of the system, this part should of course know about commands and their contents but could eventually not have access to the command class itself
+On distributed systems, such as micro-service systems, commands can be dequeued on a completely different part of the system, this part should of course know about commands and their contents but could eventually not have access to the original command class itself and thus a transformation is needed

-For example in the context of Domain Events on DDD a bounded context could handle command delivered by another completely different bounded context and of course won't be able to deserialize the original command as it is located on another domain

-This can be solved in one of two ways, transform messages coming out from the message queue before handing them to the command serializer, or better by creating a custom `Gears\CQRS\Async\Serializer\CommandSerializer` encapsulating this transformation
+This can be solved either by transforming messages coming out from the message queue before handing them to the command serializer, or better by creating your custom `Gears\CQRS\Async\Serializer\CommandSerializer` encapsulating this transformation

-_Transformation can be as simple as changing command class to be reconstituted_
+In most cases the transformation will be as simple as changing the command class to the one the dequeueing side knows.
+At the end command payload will most probably stay the same

 ## Contributing